Dubai’s new Smart Palms – keeping us all connected

 The idea of Dubai residents being able to recharge their phones or use the internet for free while at the park comes as no surprise to me.
 HH Sheikh Mohammed bin Rashid Al Maktoum vowed to make Dubai’s citizens “happy” some time ago and, when you’re thinking about improving people’s everyday experience, it’s often small things like this that count, especially for low-income workers who can’t afford the relatively high cost of mobile data plans here.

 But it’s part of a bigger plan, too: internet connectivity is crucial to Dubai’s “smart” blueprint for the future.
-Already the UAE has the second highest internet penetration in the world; the goal is that, by 2017, “the entire city’s services and facilities” will be available on smartphones.
+Already the ; the goal is that, by 2017, “the entire city’s services and facilities” will be available on smartphones.

 Just a few years ago, the experience of government services in Dubai was very different.
 Preparing paperwork for your residence visa medical, for example, involved half a morning spent standing in multiple queues while you waited to see a form-filler, a typist, a translator, a form-checker, a cashier and sometimes even a dancing dog (but only on a Tuesday).
 Yesterday, I filled out my application online and paid in little more than three minutes.